-S1.8 Apparatus within Road, Footway and Cycletrack Structures
+S1.8 Apparatus within Road, Footway and Cycle Track Structures

-- S1.8.1 Undertakers apparatus greater than 20mm external diameter will not be permitted within road, footway or cycletrack structures unless special circumstances exist (for example shallow cover over culverted watercourses, utility apparatus, etc).
-In these special circumstances the utility must consult with the Authority whose approval shall not be unreasonably withheld. - S1.8.2 Apparatus of 20 mm external diameter or less shall not be permitted above or within 20 mm of the following levels within a road structure, see Figure S1.1: - 1) The Base/binder course interface in a flexible structure. - 2) The underside of the concrete slab in a rigid structure.
+- S1.8.1 Undertakers apparatus greater than 20 mm external diameter will not be permitted within road, footway or cycletrack structures unless special circumstances exist (for example shallow cover over culverted watercourses, utility apparatus, etc.).
+In these special circumstances the utility must consult with the Authority whose approval shall not be unreasonably withheld. - S1.8.2 Apparatus of 20 mm external diameter or less shall not be permitted above or within 20 mm of the following levels within a road structure, see Figure S1.1: - 1) The base/binder course interface in a flexible structure. - 2) The underside of the concrete slab in a rigid structure. - 3) The underside of the complete construction (formation layer) in a modular structure (refer to Appendices A6.1 to A6.3).